HTTP vs HTTPS Explained — How the Web Actually Talks to You

 🎯 Key Takeaways

-- HTTP is plain text — every byte of an HTTP conversation is readable by anyone on the network path between client and server.
-Never use it for anything sensitive on the public internet.
+- HTTP is plain text.
+Every single byte of the conversation can be read by anyone on the network path.
+Never use it for sensitive data on the public internet in 2026.

-- The TLS handshake uses asymmetric cryptography (public/private keys) to securely agree on a shared session key, then switches to fast symmetric encryption for all actual data.
-This is why HTTPS is barely slower than HTTP in practice.
+- The TLS handshake uses asymmetric crypto to safely negotiate a session key, then switches to fast symmetric encryption.
+This hybrid model is why modern HTTPS has excellent performance, especially with HTTP/3.

 ⚠ Common Mistakes to Avoid